Hanabiraa/my-obsidian-wiki/wiki/math/terms/Graph.md

 > in discrete mathematics,  structure made of vertices and edges.
 Can be descibed as adjacency matrix

+## definition

-##  structure made of vertices and edges
+structure made of vertices and edges

 Example:
 ![[Pasted image 20230321154600.png]]

 ## useful links
 [[Incident edge and nodes]]
 [[transitivity]]